photo by: Paul LAndry

 I will always be an actor and a singer.
 I'm also a writer, a producer, a talent/casting professional,

 I loved my long-time survival job in NY playing in the piano bars.
-6 hours of fun and improv a night (many of the friends I made then are still friends today.)
-AND I LOVE IMPROV.
+6-7 hours of fun and improv a night.
+I LOVE IMPROV.
 I still volunteer with/for P.S.
-310 in the Bronx NY where they don't have much of a music program and not too long after moving to LA I became involved with a youth mentoring program in L.A.
-On most Saturdays you can find me volunteering at the local food bank.
+310 in the Bronx NY.
+Not too long after moving to LA I became involved with a youth mentoring program in L.A.
+Most Saturdays you can find me volunteering at the local food bank.

 I served proudly as a member of the Academy of Television Arts & Sciences Diversity Committee for many years.
-I'm also a founding member of the Media Access Task Force which works for opportunity and inclusion of people with disabilities in the media.
+I'm also a founding member of the Media Access Task Force working for opportunities for and inclusion of people with disabilities in the media.
 I've produced and conducted interviews for The Academy of Television Arts & Sciences Foundation, Diversity Events for the TV Academy and more...

-I even spent all of 2012 as Director of Development for KLCS: Los Angeles' only remaining PBS Station.
+I was also Director of Development for KLCS: Los Angeles' only remaining PBS Station.
 In 2015 I became involved with A MINOR CONSIDERATION, the not for profit founded by my dear friend Paul Petersen (The Donna Reed Show).